Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 A more interesting scenario would be to invest in ETFs on the European Stock Exchanges.
 Again, we look at one entire year of trading.

-We will use a monthly investment of 2000 EUR in European ETFs for this scenario.
-And again, since custody fees are a thing, we will use different portfolio sizes.
+For this scenario, we will use a monthly investment of 2000 EUR in European ETFs.
+Again, since custody fees exist, we will use different portfolio sizes.

-As expected, the two brokers with bad custody fees must be ignored again.
-So, here is the graph again without them:
+As expected, the broker with bad custody fees must be ignored again.
+So, here is the graph again without it:

-We can see that when adding currency conversion fees into the scenario, the results are slightly different, and everything is more expensive.
+When adding currency conversion fees into the scenario, we can see that the results are quite different, and everything is more expensive.
 With this, I would not recommend PostFinance anymore because of its bad currency conversion fee.

-The differences are not very significant between the best brokers (CornerTrader, FlowBank, and Yuh).
-FlowBank is excellent for small portfolios, while Yuh is best for large ones.
+The differences between the other brokers (Cornèrtrader, FlowBank, and Yuh) are not very significant.
+FlowBank is good for small portfolios, while Yuh is best for large ones.
 Swissquote is okay for small but not necessarily good for large portfolios.

 Scenario 3: Withdraw once a year